Yael27V/COCOAnnotationMerger/README.md

 **Author:** Yael Vicente
 **Last Updated:** March 2025
 **License:** MIT

 ---

 ## 🧾 Description

-**COCO Annotation Merger** is a desktop application with a graphical interface (GUI) that allows users to merge annotation files formatted in the [COCO dataset format](https://cocodataset.org/#format-data).
+**COCO Annotation Merger** is a cross-platform desktop application that provides an intuitive graphical interface for merging COCO-format annotation files used in computer vision tasks such as object detection and instance segmentation.

-This tool is especially useful for combining machine learning datasets in object detection, instance segmentation, and annotation tasks.
+Built with **Tkinter** and **Python**, this tool simplifies annotation management for datasets of varying structures or annotation tasks.

+---

-### Features
+## ✨ Features

-✅ Merge multiple JSON files with the **same categories**
+- ✅ Merge multiple COCO JSON files with the **same category schema**.
-✅ Merge two files with **different categories** (e.g., strawberries + flowers)
+- ✅ Merge **two files with different categories** (e.g., strawberries + flowers).
-✅ Merge all JSONs from two folders (e.g., for different annotation types)
+- ✅ Merge all annotations from **two folders** and combine them by image.
-✅ Automatically handle unique image/annotation IDs
+- ✅ Automatically remaps **IDs** for images, annotations, and categories.
-✅ Prevent category ID conflicts
+- ✅ Prevents **category ID conflicts**.
-✅ Show per-category annotation stats after merging
+- ✅ Displays per-category statistics after merging.
-✅ Intuitive, beginner-friendly **Tkinter GUI**
+- ✅ Lightweight, clean, and intuitive GUI.
+- ✅ One-click **.exe** (Windows) and **.AppImage** (Linux) builds.

 ---